kmehltretter82/frama-c-linux/ivette/src/ivette/doc.md

 laboratory components, sidebar panels, status bar items and menus.
 Consult the associated documentation chapters for more details.

-## The Sidebar {#ivette-sidebar}
+## Sidebars {#ivette-sidebar}

 Each sidebar can be accessed via its dedicated icon in the leftmost column of the interface.
-The sidebar can be collapsed using the [icon-angle.left] button at the bottom of this column or via the shortcut Ctrl+B.
+The active sidebar can be collapsed or expanded by clicking on its icon, by using the [icon-angle.left] or [icon-angle.right] button at the bottom of this column, or via the shortcut Ctrl+B.

-Sidebars:
+Available sidebars are:

-* The [icon-display] is specifically dedicated to the graphical interface.
+* The [icon-display] sidebar allows you to customize different views of the graphical interface.
-  This sidebar provides access to _all_ the components and views you have saved that can be used in the graphical interface.
+  It provides access to _all_ the components and preset views that you can use in this interface.

-* The [icon-DUPLICATE] sidebar allows you to view types, variables, functions and axiomatic definitions.
+* The [icon-DUPLICATE] sidebar allows you to view and navigate between the types, global variables, functions and axiomatic definitions of the analyzed program.

-* The [icon-FOLDER] sidebar does the same as the previous sidebar but adds the option to view the file tree.
+* The [icon-FOLDER] [Files sidebar](#framac-files-sidebar) does the same as the previous one, but provides more features.
-  You can filter by type, function, variable and annotation using the buttons at the top.
-There is also a text field for performing a text search.

-* The [icon-PROJECT] sidebar enables you to manage projects.
+* The [icon-PROJECT] sidebar enables you to manage Frama-C projects.

+* The [icon-apple] [Eva configuration sidebar](#eva-sidebars)  allows you to quickly change some settings and run an Eva analysis.

+* The [icon-applemore] [Eva results sidebar](#eva-sidebars) allows you to select some taint or callstack to filter all Eva results accordingly.

 * The [icon-wp] sidebar allows you to change WP settings.

-* The [icon-apple] [Eva sidebar](#eva) allows you to change Eva settings.

-* The [icon-applemore] [EvaMore sidebar](#eva)  allows you to filter the data displayed in the interface by taint and callstack.

 ## The Laboratory {#ivette-laboratory}